All Episodes

 And I collaborate with every statement they say.

-And don't you ever, once you become a president, and say, Well, I was forced to raise taxes.
+And don't you ever, once you become a president and say, well, I was forced to raise taxes.

-Get off of my back!
+Get off of my back.

 All right, Georgette.

-They're gonna tax everything they can.
+They're going to tax everything they can.

-They're gonna call most of it new fees or what have you.
+And they're going to call most of it new fees or what have you.

 And she's fed up with it, and so are a lot of other people.